holdex/holdex-venture-studio/README.md

 ## Environment Options

-Our localhost runs the stage environment by default.
-You can switch it to run the production environment as you test things out and then switch back to staging.
+By default, the localhost runs in the staging environment.
+You can switch to the production environment for testing and revert back as needed.

-You can do this in the `.env` file by setting the value to true:
+### How to Switch Environments

+1. Open the .env file in the project root.

+2. Set the following variable to toggle the production API:

 ```bash
 PUB_USE_PRODUCTION_API=true;
 ```

-and use the
+3. Run the clean development command to apply changes:

 ```bash
 npm run clean-dev